This Revolut review will take you through the popular digital app and its features and account options.

-Exchanging is really easy to do within your Revolut Banking App;
+Exchanging is easy to do within your Revolut App;

-- From the “Accounts” screen, press the button with 3 dots
+- From the “Accounts” screen, press the button with three dots.

 - Choose “Exchange“.

-- Select the currency you would like to exchange “From” and enter the amount.
+- Select the currency you want to exchange “From” and enter the amount.

 - Select the currency you would like to exchange “To”.
 (The amount will automatically populate for you.)

-Revolut Banking Accounts come in 4 different plans across Europe and three plans in the US.
+Revolut Accounts come in 4 different plans across Europe and three in the US.

 A Revolut free “Standard” version offers fee-free money transfers and ATM withdrawals up to £200 monthly.
-There’s also 0.75% interest on savings, up to £1,000 in currency exchanges (with no fees Monday to Friday) and also some cashback offers.
-If you exceed the free ATM withdrawals, you will be charged a 2% fee.
+There’s also 0.75% interest on savings, up to £1,000 in currency exchanges (with no fees Monday to Friday) and some cashback offers.
+You will be charged a 2% fee if you exceed the free ATM withdrawals.

-Revolut customers can also choose to upgrade and pay for their accounts to receive extra benefits.
-Revolut offers customers the option to upgrade from the basic “Standard” account to the Pro, Premium and Metal.
+Revolut customers can also upgrade and pay for their accounts to receive extra benefits.
+Revolut allows customers to upgrade from the basic “Standard” account to the Pro, Premium and Metal.
 Premium account holders will receive additional benefits such as fee-free multi-currency exchanges, increased ATM withdrawals, commission-free stock trading, purchase protection, overseas medical insurance and event ticket protection.

-Below is a detailed list of services that are currently included in each plan.
+Below is a detailed list of services currently included in each plan.